ialbert/bio/docs/index.md

 Built on top of [BioPython][biopython] and other existing packages; `bio` streamlines the tedious bioinformatics tasks such as:

-- downloading and storing data
+- downloading and storing data: NCBI, SRA
-- converting between formats
+- converting between formats: GenBank, GFF, FASTA
-- extracting a subset of information
+- extracting a subset of information: get coding sequence for a specific gene
-- visualizing alignments
+- visualizing alignments as DNA and peptide space
+- visualizing mutations with standardized nomenclature
-- exploring taxonomies
+- exploring biological taxonomies
-- ... and more ...
+- finding the definition for terms: i.e. what is a `CDS`?
+- inspecting functional annotations: what is

+`bio` combines and represents data from different sources, GenBank, SRA, Gene Ontology, Sequence Ontology, NCBI Taxonomy trough a unified interface.

 Having access to all the utility described above makes the `bio` package well suited for exploratory analysis of genomes.